 Mackey: Christmas is about presents.
 If we all buy presents, everyone benefits, m'kay?Choksondik: We got so caught up in the little things of Christmas, like love and family that we almost forgot it's buying things that makes our economy thrive.

 - A Very Crappy Christmas argues that, (even if the town mayor is the one pushing it) the blatant and overdrawn commercialism of the Christmas season is what makes it so special.
 Without it, the holiday season either passes by without notice, or becomes all about peace, love, and togetherness.
 Which is boring.

 - This trope is also played with, but ultimately subverted, in Something Wall-Mart This Way Comes.
 While the newly-opened superstore Wall-Mart is portrayed as a sapient Eldritch Location that exists only to corrupt and devastate towns across the country economically and socially (to the point of turning South Park into a ghost town, and driving its regretful creators to suicide), the physical personification of the store itself admits greed and desire is what keeps it alive and prosperous; in other words, capitalism isn't inherently the villain, but a lack of personal responsibility and blind consumerism is.
-This apparently goes over the heads of the adults, who come to this this conclusion, but in trying to support a small, mom-and-pop store, end up turning it ''into'' a successful corporation, which they decide to burn to the ground.
+This apparently goes over the heads of the adults, who come to this conclusion, but in trying to support a small, mom-and-pop store, end up turning it into a successful corporation, which they decide to burn to the ground.